 Tel.: +30 6945702080

 The contest is divided into following sections:

 The entry fee for entries is to be paid by following the instructions on the website when filling out the entry form, after the upload of the photos will be finished.
 Payment should be in accordance with the entry fees stated there.
-Club discount is also specified.
+Group discount is also specified.
 Cheques are not accepted.
 Entries for which no or insufficient payment has been received will not be judged.
-Entrance fee per person for 4 salons:

 Club with more than 10 entries discount of 10%.

 - PayPal transfer to firstname.lastname@example.org (Preferred method)

 - Wire transfer:

 SWIFT Address (BIC code): PIRBGRAA Piraeus Bank, Heraklion Crete, Greece